-Amid revelations that the township paid nearly $450,000 to a politically connected energy consultant over the past two years without always requiring the company to submit itemized bills, open-government advocates – and even a local councilman – say the township's bill-paying process needs more transparency.
+Amid that the township paid nearly $450,000 to a politically connected energy consultant over the past two years without always requiring the company to submit itemized bills, open-government advocates – and even a local councilman – say the township's bill-paying process needs more transparency.

-"Without fully itemized bills, how do we know what they really did to give us the output?" asked Joshua Berry, political director for South Jersey Citizens, a local political watchdog group that's pushing for pay-to-play reform in the township.
+"Without fully itemized bills, how do we know what they really did to give us the output?" asked Joshua Berry, political director for South Jersey Citizens, a local political watchdog group that's for pay-to-play reform in the township.